libretime/libretime/docs/manual/now-playing/index.md

 The Now Playing page provides a view of the content your station will play out, or has already played out, which defaults to showing the 24 hours ahead.
 This page also enables you to make last-minute changes to running shows.

-If you've only just installed Airtime, there might not be any content shown yet.
+If you've only just installed Libretime, there might not be any content shown yet.
 Click the calendar and clock icons above the table to change the date and time range, then click the **Find Shows** button (with the magnifying glass icon) to the right.

 ![](static/Screenshot416-Now_playing_date_select.png)